PremChandV/PremChandV/README.md

 🔭 I'm currently working on Web Development Projects<br>
 👯 I'm looking to collaborate on web development related projects<br>
 🤝 I'm looking for help with developing the selenium automation that works as apart of ABM application<br>
-🌱 I'm currently learning python<br>
+🌱 I'm currently seeking freelancing projects<br>
 ⚡ If U can do a work, then don't do it for free for anyone<br><br>

 ## 🌐 Socials: